Before You Forgot Your Own Light

 There is a difference.

 Survival can teach you how to function while still leaving your inner life hidden.
 It can make you highly skilled at managing the outer world while feeling strangely far from yourself within.
-That distance is painful, but it is not permanent.
-The light you lost touch with is not gone.
-It has simply been waiting beneath everything that taught you to dim it.

-People do not usually forget their own light all at once.
-It happens slowly through criticism, disappointment, comparison, emotional neglect, heartbreak, pressure, and environments that reward performance more than truth.
 You may have learned that being fully yourself felt unsafe.
-You may have learned that your sensitivity was too much, your needs were inconvenient, your joy was naive, or your honesty made others uncomfortable.
+You may have learned that your sensitivity was too much, your needs were inconvenient, your joy was childish, your honesty was uncomfortable, or your depth made other people nervous.

 So you adapted.